Oil rises on prospects of less aggressive U.S. rate hike

 "With the market falling back to base-case 75 (basis point) hike next week versus 100 (basis point) yesterday, oil prices and the broader market have a little more breathing room today," Innes said.

-The Fed's most hawkish policymakers on Thursday said they favoured another 75-basis-point interest rate increase at the U.S. central bank's policy meeting this month, not the bigger rate raise that traders had raced to price in after a report Wednesday showed inflation was accelerating.
+The Fed's most hawkish policymakers said on Thursday they favoured another 75-basis-point interest rate increase at the U.S. central bank's policy meeting this month, not the bigger rate raise that traders had raced to price in after a report on Wednesday showed inflation was accelerating.

 Still, both Brent and WTI had clawed back nearly all losses by the end of the trading session.

-However, concerns about the outlook for demand continued to keep a lid on oil prices.
+However, concerns about the outlook for demand continue to keep a lid on oil prices.

 "Sentiment hasn't been helped by renewed COVID-19 outbreaks in China, which threaten to halt the recovery in demand.
 High prices also appear to have blunted demand for gasoline in the U.S.," ANZ Research analysts said.